ivan-guerra/programmador.com/content/posts/linux-kernel-development-using-qemu.md

 | `-append`     | This is the kernel commandline.
 We tell the kernel where the rootfs is and setup the console.       |
 | `-display`    | Selects the type of display to use.
 The `none` arg makes it so no video output is displayed.        |

-After running the script, you should be dropped into a VM terminal.
+After running the script, you will see a VM terminal.
 You can verify your kernel is running via the `uname -a` command:

 ![QEMU VM Boot](/posts/linux-kernel-development-using-qemu/vm-boot.png#center)